WHYAMERICASUCKS.COM

 Victor's official wastewater page says the city now expects its own plant to cost about $35 million and says it approved the purchase of a 40-acre parcel for the future treatment site in August 2025.
 Victor presents that move as the direct consequence of failed mediation, contract uncertainty, and cost exposure tied to the Driggs system.

-Driggs, meanwhile, says its own rebuild was estimated at $31.6 million at the 30 percent design stage and that Victor withdrew from the joint path in March 2025.
-So the public story is no longer one clean regional system with shared trust.
-It is two neighboring cities moving deeper into separate multimillion-dollar infrastructure tracks while one of them is actively suing the other.
+Driggs says its own rebuild was estimated at $31.6 million at the 30 percent design stage and that Victor withdrew from the joint path in March 2025.
+The current record shows two neighboring cities moving into separate multimillion-dollar infrastructure tracks while one city sues the other.

 More Stories